How Long Is Rehab?

 Individualized counseling also helps patients develop ways to cope and abstain from substance abuse and maintain sobriety.
 Normally, the addiction specialist would encourage the patient to undergo 12-step

 Rehab centers also offer group counseling as one way to promote socialization and open discussion among other patients.
 Likewise, this type of program also helps encourage each other in steering away from their old routines.
 However, group counseling can also be offered in line with one-on-one counseling, cognitive-behavioral therapy, and other treatments.
+Do you have questions or concerns?
+Our intake coordinators will answer them.

 Are you or your loved one suffering from addiction?